 A/Prof Yvette Everingham, Prof Simon Robson, Prof Marcus Sheaves, Prof Sean Connolly, Dr Bronson Philippa, A/Prof Will Edwards and Em/Prof Rhondda Jones

 Developing fit for purpose tropically themed, R guidance material for Science, Engineering, IOT and Research Students at JCU

 R is rapidly becoming the most powerful and flexible statistical programming environment in the world, and, its FREE!
 However, R can be very intimidating for new users.
 This project will foster a comprehensive, integrated and co-ordinated approach to the student experience by developing user friendly guidance material that will quickly get Science, Engineering, IOT and research students ‘up-and-running’ with R.

-Dr Winnie Lee, Dr Mark C. Barnes, Ms Shiyo Hayashi and A/Prof Michael Oelgemoeller
+Dr Winnie Lee, Dr Mark C. Barnes, Ms Shiyo Hayashi and A/Prof Michael Oelgemoellerus